NathanCustom Tailors

 What does bespoke mean?

-Bespoke means a garment made entirely from scratch for one specific person.
-In the traditional Savile Row definition, it requires a unique paper pattern drafted solely from the client's body measurements, multiple in-person fittings, and hand-stitched construction.
-The word comes from fabric being "bespoken for" -- reserved for a customer's commission.
-In 2026, the term is frequently misused by brands offering made-to-measure service with bespoke marketing.
-The key distinction is the pattern: true bespoke creates a new pattern from blank paper; made-to-measure adjusts an existing one.
+Bespoke means a garment made from scratch for one specific person.
+The Savile Row Bespoke Association defines it as a suit cut by an individual and made by skilled craftsmen, requiring a minimum of 50 hours of hand work and a series of fittings, with an individually cut pattern.2 The word comes from cloth being "bespoken for" -- reserved for a customer's commission.3 The term is now widely misused because a 2008 UK Advertising Standards Authority ruling held that both bespoke and made-to-measure count as "made to order," allowing "bespoke" to apply even to partly machine-made garments.1 The key distinction is the pattern: true bespoke creates a new pattern from blank paper; made-to-measure adjusts an existing one.

 Is made-to-measure worth it?

 For most people, made-to-measure offers the best balance of fit, quality, and value.
 A good MTM suit delivers 90-95% of the fit benefits of bespoke at 30-50% of the cost.
-It is especially worth it if you have body proportions that differ from standard sizing -- which, honestly, is most people.
+It is especially worth it if you have body proportions that differ from standard sizing -- which, given that off-the-rack assumes a fixed 6-inch drop between chest and waist,7 is most people.
 The only scenario where MTM might not be worth it is if you need a suit immediately (OTR is faster) or if you have highly unusual proportions that exceed what base pattern adjustments can accommodate (bespoke territory).
-At Nathan Tailors, MTM suits start at $149, making the value proposition straightforward.
+At Nathan Tailors, MTM suits start at $129, making the value proposition straightforward.

 What is the difference between custom and bespoke?